Engee documentation

 Conclusion

-The simulation results show that the code works correctly.
-And it is similar to the results obtained in the simulation.
+And it is similar to the results obtained in the model.
 This means that the generated counter can be used in FPGA operation.